Our Home's Fox Deity

-Our Home's Fox Deity (我が家のお稲荷さま。, Wagaya no Oinari-sama) is a Japanese light novel series by Jin Shibamura, with illustrations by Eizō Hōden.
+Our Home's Fox Deity (我が家のお稲荷さま。, Wagaya no Oinari-sama) is a Japanese light novel series written by Jin Shibamura and illustrated by Eizō Hōden.
 The first novel was released in February 2004, with a total of seven volumes that have been published by ASCII Media Works under their Dengeki Bunko imprint.
 A manga adaptation by Suiren Matsukaze started serialization in MediaWorks' Dengeki Comic Gao! magazine in February 2007; the manga transferred to ASCII Media Works Dengeki Daioh in April 2008 after the former was discontinued in February 2008.
 A 24-episode anime adaptation produced by Zexcs aired in Japan between April and September 2008.
-NIS America licensed the anime series under the title Our Home's Fox Deity and released it in North America.